Health and Safety

 Health and Safety Management System

-The Group has established the Tsubaki Group Health and Safety Committee to supervise health and safety activities for the Group as a whole.
-The Committee formulates the Health and Safety Activities Plan, and the secretariat of the Committee confirms the progress status of safety activities at each business site.
+The Group has established the Tsubaki Group Health and Safety Committee to oversee health and safety activities across the organization.
+The Committee develops the Health and Safety Activities Plan, while its secretariat monitors the progress of safety activities at each business site.

-We are rolling out ongoing activities, based on the following three pillars that make up the Health and Safety Framework.
+Our ongoing activities are guided by the following three pillars of the Health and Safety Framework.

 • Safety Management System